rucio/helm-charts/charts/rucio-daemons/README.md

         pullPolicy: Always
       vo: "cms"
       voms: "cms:/cms/Role=production"
-      gridPassphraseRequired: false
+      gridPassphrase:
+        required: false # set to true to require a passphrase
+        existingSecret:
+          name: 'my-explicit-secret-name' # set here the name of the kubernetes secret
+          key: 'passphrase'  # can be overwritten if desired
       servers: "https://fts3-devel.cern.ch:8446,https://fts3-pilot.cern.ch:8446"
+      ftsCerts: # required by default when vo is other
+        existingKeySecret:
+        name: 'my-explicit-secret-name' # set here the name of the kubernetes secret
+        key: 'userkey.pem'  # can be overwritten if desired
+        existingCertSecret:
+        name: 'my-explicit-secret-name' # set here the name of the kubernetes secret
+        key: 'usercert.pem'  # can be overwritten if desired
+      longProxy: # required for vo atlas or dteam
+        existingSecret:
+        name: 'my-explicit-secret-name' # set here the name of the kubernetes secret
+        key: 'long.proxy'  # can be overwritten if desired

 The possible VOs are:

-- `atlas` expects a long proxy as input secret (`<releasename>-longproxy`).
+- `atlas` expects a long proxy as input secret.
 It then creates a user proxy with the given VOMS extensions and with 96h lifetime and saves it as a cluster secret (`<releasename>-rucio-x509up`).
-- `cms` expects a separate key and cert as input secrets (`<releasename>-fts-key` and `<releasename>-fts-cert`).
+- `cms` expects a separate key and cert as input secrets.
 It then creates a user proxy with the given VOMS extensions and with 96h lifetime and delegates it to the given FTS servers.
 Then saves it as a cluster secret (`<releasename>-rucio-x509up`).
-- `escape` expects a separate key and cert as input secrets (`<releasename>-fts-key` and `<releasename>-fts-cert`), as well as a grid passphrase called `<releasename>-grid-passphrase`.
+- `escape` expects a separate key and cert as input secrets, as well as a grid passphrase called.
 It then creates a user proxy with the given VOMS extensions and with 96h lifetime and delegates it to the given FTS servers.
 Then saves it as a cluster secret (`<releasename>-rucio-x509up`).
 - `dteam` expects a long proxy like `atlas` and then creates, delegates and saves the user proxy like `cms`.
 - `tutorial` expects a separate key and cert as input secrets like `cms` and then directly delegates to FTS.
 No proxy generation and `<releasename>-rucio-x509up` has to be manually created.
-- Any other VO value will lead to the execution of the default script and expects a separate key and cert as input secrets (`<releasename>-fts-key` and `<releasename>-fts-cert`).
+- Any other VO value will lead to the execution of the default script and expects a separate key and cert as input secrets.
 It then creates a user proxy with the given VOMS extensions and with 96h lifetime and delegates it to the given FTS servers.
 Then saves it as a cluster secret (`<releasename>-rucio-x509up`).
-Additionally a grid passphrase can be specified and saved in a dedicated secret called `<releasename>-grid-passphrase` (refer to [fts-cron](https://github.com/rucio/containers/tree/master/fts-cron) for more details).
+Additionally a grid passphrase can be specified and saved in a dedicated secret called (refer to [fts-cron](https://github.com/rucio/containers/tree/master/fts-cron) for more details).

 When the release is first installed the pods won't start since the necessary `<releasename>-rucio-x509up` secret hasn't been created by the cronjob, yet.
 In that case you can run the job once manually: